-I read a post today that was directed towards new moms in the midst of sleepless nights and incessant diaper changing and sore nipples.
+I read an old post today that was directed towards new moms in the midst of sleepless nights and incessant diaper changing and sore nipples.
 In an effort to comfort these struggling moms, author Devon Corneal wrote that “Things will get easier.
 Things will get better… You just have to get through the first year.”

 All the power to Devon; clearly she’s a glass half full kind of girl.
 My glass, however, is always half empty.
 And, full of backwash from my disgusting children.